Beta Capricorni

-Beta Capricorni (β Capricorni, abbreviated Beta Cap, β Cap) is a multiple star system in the constellation of Capricornus and located 328 light-years from the Sun.
-Because it is near the ecliptic, Beta Capricorni can be occulted by the Moon, and also (rarely) by planets.
+Beta Capricorni is a multiple star system in the constellation of Capricornus.
+Its name is a Bayer designation that is Latinized from β Capricorni, and abbreviated Beta Cap or β Cap.
+Based on Parallax measurements, it is located at a distance of approximately 390 light years from the Sun.
+The system is drifting closer with a line of sight velocity of −19 km/s.
+Because it is positioned near the ecliptic, Beta Capricorni can be occulted by the Moon, and also (rarely) by planets.

 The system is believed to consist of five stars.
 With binoculars or a small telescope, Beta Capricorni can be resolved into a binary pair.
-The brighter of the two is designated Beta¹ Capricorni or Beta Capricorni A; the dimmer, Beta² Capricorni or Beta Capricorni B. Both are themselves made up of multiple stars.
-Beta¹ Capricorni has three components; a single star designated Beta Capricorni Aa (formally named Dabih /'deibiː/, the traditional name of the system) and a binary pair, Beta Capricorni Ab (whose two components are designated Beta Capricorni Ab1 and Ab2).
-Beta² Capricorni is also a binary pair, with components designated Beta Capricorni Ba and Bb.
+The brighter of the two is designated Beta1 Capricorni or Beta Capricorni A; the dimmer, Beta2 Capricorni or Beta Capricorni B. Both are themselves made up of multiple stars.
+Beta1 Capricorni has three components: a single star designated Beta Capricorni Aa (formally named Dabih /'deibiː/, the traditional name of the system) and a binary pair, Beta Capricorni Ab (whose two components are designated Beta Capricorni Ab1 and Ab2).
+Beta2 Capricorni is also a binary pair, with components designated Beta Capricorni Ba and Bb.

 Two other nearby stars were discovered by John Herschel.
 Sometimes referred to as Beta Capricorni D and E, it is unclear whether they are simply optical doubles or part of the Beta Capricorni system.

 Nomenclature

-β Capricorni (Latinised to Beta Capricorni) is the system's Bayer designation; β¹ and β² Capricorni those of its two constituents.
+β Capricorni (Latinised to Beta Capricorni) is the system's Bayer designation; β1 and β2 Capricorni those of its two constituents.
 The designations of the two constituents as Beta Capricorni A and B, and those of the sub-components - Beta Capricorni Aa, Ab, Ab1, Ab2, Ba and Bb - derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-Beta Capricorni bore the traditional name Dabih, deriving from the Arabic الذابح al-dhābiḥ "the butcher", with Beta¹ and Beta² subsequently named Dabih Major and Dabih Minor, respectively.
+Beta Capricorni bore the traditional name Dabih, deriving from the Arabic الذابح al-dhābiḥ "the butcher", with Beta1 and Beta2 subsequently named Dabih Major and Dabih Minor, respectively.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Dabih for the component Beta Capricorni Aa on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.

-In Chinese, 牛宿 (Niú Su), meaning Ox (asterism), refers to an asterism consisting of Beta Capricorni, Alpha² Capricorni, Xi² Capricorni, Pi Capricorni, Omicron Capricorni and Rho Capricorni.
+In Chinese, 牛宿 (Niú Su), meaning Ox (asterism), refers to an asterism consisting of Beta Capricorni, Alpha2 Capricorni, Xi2 Capricorni, Pi Capricorni, Omicron Capricorni and Rho Capricorni.
 Consequently, the Chinese name for Beta Capricorni itself is 牛宿一 (Niú Su yī, the First Star of Ox).